Defence of the Reich: Bomber Command, Transportation Plan

 In the last year of the war, the bombing offensive "came of age".
 With German defences strategically defeated, the economy was exposed to enormous bombing attacks.
 Most of the tonnage dropped by the American and British bomber fleets was done so in the last year of the war, about 1180000 LT from 1420000 LT during the entire war.
 The attacks did not go entirely unopposed.
 There were 50,000 heavy and light German anti-aircraft guns concentrated around essential industrial targets.
-There remained an "exiguous fighter force by day and night".
+There remained an "exiguous [very small] fighter force by day and night".

 The USAAF could throw 7,000 bombers and fighters total into the battle while the RAF could field 1,500 heavy bombers alone which could carry up to 20000 lb of bombs each.
 By the autumn of 1944 Allied fighter-bombers and fighters could strafe and engage targets untouched.
 This firepower was aimed at the Ruhr industrial heartland and the communication networks in Germany.
 The rail lines were mostly destroyed, halving coal and material traffic by December 1944 compared to the previous year.
 With the loss of the Romanian oilfields in August 1944, the campaign critically reduced German oil supplies and production remaining.
-In the winter of 1944–1945, the German state was carved into isolated economic regions living off stocks while aircraft production was to be moved under ground into caves, salt mines and underground factories manned by slave labourers.
+In the winter of 1944–1945, the German state was carved into "isolated economic regions" living off stocks while military production was to be moved under ground into caves, salt mines and underground factories manned by slave labourers.
 The conditions underground were far from ideal.
 Poor ventilation and high humidity damaged precision machinery and tools which made the quality of production poorer.
 In salt mines, the walls absorbed the moisture and eased conditions.
 The logistical difficulty of locating several thousand workers well over 1000 ft below ground level interfered with production.